 I am not an expert in this field, and I use budget astrophotography equipment to get the job done.
 However, these are some of the lessons I’ve learned the hard way through countless imaging sessions in the backyard.

-Join a growing community of amateur astrophotographers on the AstroBackyard Facebook Page.
+To stay up to date with my latest images and equipment, join a growing community of amateur astrophotographers on the AstroBackyard Facebook Page.

 Astrophotography Tips for Deep-Sky Imaging

 The following 5 astrophotography tips will help you produce better DSLR deep-sky images of the night sky.
 Many visitors of this website are beginners, and these guidelines may just move you another step towards your goals.
 These techniques will help you take better images, and make the most of your nights under a clear sky.

 By keeping these guidelines in mind, your images will improve as time goes on.
 It will take time to hone your craft and develop a level of quality you are happy with.

 With so much advice and opinions about the best way to photograph the Milky Way, and the deep-sky objects found within it, I thought it would be best for me to highlight 5 basic ways anyone can improve their DSLR astrophotography.

 Some of these tips may seem obvious to you, but please remember that there are others who are new to astrophotography that could benefit from these basic principles.
 Those who photograph deep-sky objects using a DSLR on a tracking German equatorial mount will benefit most from these astrophotography tips.

 Beginners can learn a wealth of knowledge by paying attention to the equipment and techniques of others.
 A great resource for admiring others equipment and processing techniques is AstroBin.
 You’ll find me there under the username: Astro_Backyard.

 Astrophotography Tips: 5 Ways to Improve Your Deep-Sky Images